scriptPilot/app-framework/docs/routing.md

 ## Login protection for all pages

-You can enable login protection for all pages in the *app/config.json* file with `loginRequiredForAllPages: true`.
+You can save time and enable login protection for all pages in the *app/config.json* file with `loginRequiredForAllPages: true`.

 ## Workarounds